curious-neeraj/weather_info_cli/README.md

 - In case you'd like to get weather info about any other city, pass the city name as an argument to the executable : `weather <city>`

-- Also, if the city name is common, you can pass the state/country name to pin-point the intentional location : `weather <city> <country>`
+- Also, if the city name is common, you can pass the state/country name to pin-point the intentional location : `weather <city> <state/country>`

 ## Resultant Examples